Todd Withers: Fortitudo Bologna (2020–2021)

 On July 2, 2020, Withers signed with Fortitudo Bologna of Italian Lega Basket Serie A (LBA).

 Adelaide 36ers (2021–2022)

 On August 5, 2021, Withers signed with the Adelaide 36ers for the 2021–22 NBL season.
 He averaged 8.3 points and 3.8 rebounds per game.

-Otago Nuggets and Texas Legends (2022–present)
+Otago Nuggets and Texas Legends (2022–2023)

 On April 22, 2022, Withers signed with the Otago Nuggets for the 2022 New Zealand NBL season.
 He helped the Nuggets win the championship with an 81–73 win over the Auckland Tuatara in the grand final.

-After initially signing in Lithuania, Wither joined the Texas Legends of the NBA G League on December 26, 2022.
+After initially signing in Lithuania with Rytas Vilnius, Withers joined the Texas Legends of the NBA G League on December 26, 2022.

 On March 8, 2023, Withers re-signed with the Nuggets for the 2023 New Zealand NBL season.
+He was named to the NZNBL All-Star Five.

+Darüşşafaka (2023)

+On July 22, 2023, Withers signed with Darüşşafaka of the Basketbol Süper Ligi (BSL).
+He left the team in mid December.

+Warwick Senators, Perth Wildcats and Otago Nuggets (2024–2025)

+In February 2024, Withers signed with the Warwick Senators of the NBL1 West for the 2024 season.
+He was named to the All-NBL1 West Second Team and NBL1 West All-Defensive Team.

+Following the NBL1 West season, Withers began training with the Perth Wildcats during the pre-season.
+On August 30, 2024, he signed with the Wildcats on a nominated replacement player (NRP) contract for the 2024–25 NBL season.
+He covered for all three imports – Bryce Cotton, Kristian Doolittle and Dylan Windler – during the season.
+In 14 games, he averaged 5.8 points and 2.6 rebounds per game.

+On March 18, 2025, Withers signed a short-term contract with the Otago Nuggets for the start of the 2025 New Zealand NBL season.
+He then re-joined the Senators for the 2025 NBL1 West season.
+On May 31, he scored 34 points and made 11 3-pointers in the Senators' 114–113 win over the Goldfields Giants.
+He was named NBL1 West Defensive Player of the Year and earned NBL1 West All-Defensive Team honors for the second straight year.
+He helped the team reach the NBL1 West Grand Final, where they lost 81–78 to the Geraldton Buccaneers with Withers scoring 12 points.

+Hapoel Holon (2025–present)

+In September 2025, Withers joined Hapoel Holon of the Israeli Basketball Premier League.